What is Net Working Capital?

 Net working capital is defined as the difference between the current assets and current liabilities of a business.
 It is the part of the current asset left after paying off all the current liabilities.
 Also, it is one of the important parameters for evaluating a firm’s financial position or stability.
 Positive net working capital represents the ability of the business to pay off its liabilities.
 On the other hand, negative net working capital is a concern.
 At first sight, it gives an idea about the firm’s ability to pay off its short-term debts.
 The solvency of a firm depends more on short-term liquidity than on longer-term debts.
 Therefore, it is essential to keep a continuous watch over the net working capital.

-The net working capital calculation involves current assets and current liabilities.
-Formula for net working capital is as follows:
+The calculation involves current assets and current liabilities.
+The formula for it is as follows: